groupme/bot-tutorial-nodejs/README.md

 First you must fork the initial code from my account.

-Sign into Github and click the 'Fork' button in the upper right corner
+Sign into Github, go to this link https://github.com/batorobe/bot-tutorial-nodejs-rMCF, and click the 'Fork' button in the upper right corner

 ![Fork button](http://imgur.com/Cm9gXmJ.png?raw=true)